kafeijao/Kafe_CVR_Mods/ChatBox/README.md

 There's an API for mods to use [API Class](https://github.com/kafeijao/Kafe_CVR_Mods/blob/master/ChatBox/API.cs) if you want to integrate.

-You can also check [OSC Mod](https://github.com/kafeijao/Kafe_CVR_Mods/tree/master/OSC) for the ChatBox interation endpoints.
+You can also check [OSC Mod](https://github.com/kafeijao/Kafe_CVR_Mods/tree/master/OSC) for the ChatBox integration endpoints.

 ## Credits